gradescope/autograder_samples/docs/base_images.md

 # Base Images

-The default base image that we use is Ubuntu 18.04.
+The default base image that we use is currently Ubuntu 22.04.
+The previous default version was Ubuntu 18.04.

 You'll see this default auto-selected on the Configure Autograder page.
 Gradescope supports selecting a different base image to build your autograder with.